-EERE expects to make up to \$11.5 Million of Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
-EERE anticipates making approximately 10 to 20 awards under this FOA.
+EERE expects to make approximately \$15,000,000 of Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
+EERE anticipates making approximately 1-10 awards under this FOA, with a combination of selections from each Topic Area.
 EERE may issue one, multiple, or no awards.
-Individual awards may vary between \$300K and \$1 million.
+Individual awards may vary between \$1.5 and \$2.5 million.

-EERE may issue awards in one, multiple, or none of the following topic areas:
+EERE may issue awards in one, multiple, or none of the topic areas.
+See Section 1.A for a details regarding the topic areas.